 Before you begin your project, you must become as knowledgeable as you can about your topic and about other research that has been done on that topic.
 You may use books, scientific literature, the Internet, or interviews with scientists or other knowledgeable people.
 This research not only helps you get ready to conduct your experiment but will form the basis for the Background Research paper (see pp. 25-27) required in your report.
-Ensure that your document and the citations from all sources are in the appropriate format.
-(APA is the expected and recommended format).
+Ensure that your document and the citations from all sources are in APA format.